Self-exclusion from gambling venues or activities

 If you breach the terms of self-exclusion

-You will be asked to leave if you enter a venue (or part of a venue) from which you are excluded.
-The incident will be reported to the Office of Liquor and Gaming Regulation (OLGR) for investigation and may result in you being fined.
+If you enter a venue (or part of a venue) you’re excluded from, you’ll be asked to leave.
+The incident will be reported to the Office of Liquor and Gaming Regulation (OLGR) for investigation and you could be fined.

-If you enter a venue (or part of a venue) from which you are excluded and the venue does not take reasonable steps to prevent you from entering, you can contact OLGR to report the incident or submit a complaint online.
-The incident will be investigated and fines may be issued.
+If you try to enter a venue (or part of a venue) that you’re excluded from and the venue doesn’t take reasonable steps to stop you from entering, you can contact OLGR to report the incident or submit a complaint online.
+The incident will be investigated and the venue can be fined.

 How to cancel self-exclusion

-If you feel your situation has changed, you may lodge an application to cancel your exclusion with the gambling venue.
-An application may only be made 1 year from the day after the exclusion was issued or within the 24-hour cooling-off period.
+If you feel your situation has changed, you can lodge an application to cancel your self-exclusion with the gambling venue.
+You can only apply 1 year from the day after the exclusion was issued or within the 24-hour cooling-off period.

 More information

-- Find counselling, support and advice for problem gambling.
+- Find counselling, support and advice for gambling harm.

 - Learn more about the types of gambling-related exclusions.